New stats for publication editors

 An illustration of a stats dashboard

-We’ve updated the publication stats page!
+We’ve updated the publication stats page, now available on both the web and app!
 It’s been a long time coming (more on that later).
 I’ll explain the updates and also describe a bit of the process we go through to build Medium.

 What’s new on the publication stats page?